Posted by Robert Half on 03 July 2015

-Be happy and professional
+3. Be happy and professional

 Who wants to work with negative people who complain all the time?
 Leaders look for emerging talent who see opportunities, not obstacles.
 Position yourself as a problem-solver with the foresight to see future possibilities.
 It also goes without saying that you should be professional at all times.
 That means dressing professionally and being punctual, cooperative and productive – but not aggressive when challenging discussions arise.

-Make yourself invaluable
+4. Make yourself invaluable

 No one is irreplaceable.
 However, if you support your boss to the point that they can’t bear the thought of working without you, there’s a good chance you’ll rise together with them when they receive their own promotion.
 Establishing a solid bond with your manager also encourages them to support your endeavours to be promoted outside their department.
-If you find yourself constantly working with 2 or more superiors on projects, you’ll have to learn how to manage their expectations and deal with conflicting interests.
+If you find yourself constantly working with two or more superiors on projects, you’ll have to learn how to manage their expectations and deal with conflicting interests.

-Be an internal networker
+5. Be an internal networker

 Don’t limit the networking efforts to your boss alone.
 Think about establishing your connections internally throughout the company.
 Often, it’s not just one person who makes the decision about an employee’s promotion.
 There are many stakeholders in the human-resourcing service.
-If everyone has positive things to say about you, it’s more likely you’ll get promoted faster.
+If everyone has positive things to say about you, it’s more likely you’ll increase your chances to get promoted faster.
 Don’t just depend on email interactions, either – organise lunch dates or socialise with internal associates.

-Find your mentor
+6. Find your mentor

 Last but not least, get yourself a mentor who can teach you the right leadership traits and help you gain some insights on how to get promoted fast.
 Those who attach themselves to workers higher up the ladder are more likely to be promoted.
 It certainly doesn’t hurt to have an advocate in the right places spreading the good word about your capabilities.